 - Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; and

 - Processed in a manner that ensures appropriate security of the data.

 The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the six GDPR principles noted above.
-Department of Justice and Equality Data Protection Policy.
+Department of Justice Data Protection Policy.

-The Data Protection Officer for the Department of Justice and Equality is Ms Eileen Tully.
+The Data Protection Officer for the Department of Justice is Ms Tara Storey.

 Any data protection queries relating to personal data held by the International Protection Office should be directed to the Department’s Data Protection Support and Compliance Office (DPSCO).
 The DSPCO can be contacted by phone on 01-6028601 or by e-mail to email@example.com